brianhaines/YahooPrices/README.md

 Current goals include:

+1. Add multiprocessing with the goal of maintaining multiple streams from the yahoo server.
+More streams will increase the bandwidth for receiving updates.

-1. Making eficiency improvements to the stringGen function which is called 2x for each byte that is parsed.
+2. Making eficiency improvements to the stringGen function which is called 2x for each byte that is parsed.
 While it works fine currently, I know I can do better.

-2. Add multiprocessing with the goal of maintaining multiple streams from the yahoo server.
-More streams will increase the bandwidth for receiving updates.
+(Replaced for loop with list slicing, 75% reduction in processing time.)

 3. Improving the error handling around network errors so the client will continue in the case of an interuption.